orcalinux/system-programming-under-linux/advanced/practical/session06/README.md

 ### Detailed Guide

 Refer to the individual README file for comprehensive instructions and examples on using regular expressions and wildcards.

----

-This README provides a high-level overview of the session and directs you to detailed guides for each major topic.
-For specific implementations and examples, please refer to the individual README files associated with each section.